[ This review has been updated with the recent re-release of this novel ]

 She discovers that she has a very tenacious personality as she finds herself embroiled in a story that she least expected.
 As the history of M. Moreau and the town of Campiegne is slowly unveiled to Edith, she is both shocked and intrigued with what she discovers.

-Reminiscent of Joanne Harris’, Chocolat, Evie Gaughan has written a novella about the magic & mystery of a small French town on the outskirts of Paris.
+Reminiscent of Joanne Harris’, Chocolat, Evie Gaughan has written a story about the magic & mystery of a small French town on the outskirts of Paris.
 We travel on a journey with Edith as she discovers herself and learns to deal with her grief.

+The Mysterious Bakery on Rue de Paris provides just the right amount of sweetness and romance.
 It’s the perfect escapism for a rainy afternoon and as Evie herself says ‘I was really able to indulge my love of magical realism in this story.
 Finding magic in the everyday is a very strong theme for me and one which I always return to.’

 To purchase a copy of please follow the link :